rs/rest-layer/README.md

 ## Sorting

 Sorting of resource items is defined through the `sort` query-string parameter.
 The `sort` value is a list of resource's fields separated by comas (`,`).
 To invert a field's sort, you can prefix its name with a minus (`-`) character.
+The `sort` parameter can be used with `GET` and `DELETE` methods on resource URLs.

 To use a resource field with the `sort` parameter, the field must be defined on the resource and the `Sortable` field property must be set to `true`.
 You may want to ensure the backend database has this field indexed when enabled.